ulrich-oberhofer/Understanding-the-European-energy-crisis-through-structural-causal-models/SCM/README.md

 After that the rest of 01-get_data_nuc.ipynb can be executed.
 Execution times may vary with internet connection.
 For reference in our case a complete runthrough takes 3-4h (with nuclear availability taking the longest: 2h).

 After that all necessary data is provided.
+The data relevant for the SCM can then be found in "data_selected_FR_2018_2023.csv" in the combined data folder.
+The time series data is denoted in coordinated universal time (UTC) and has an hourly resolution.
+In the case where only daily or yearly resolution is available, every hour of the corresponding day or year (in UTC) is set to the given value.

 The notebook 04-evaluate_scm.ipynb can be used for creation, fit and evaluation of structured causal model via DoWhy.
 Here the option with_falsification = TRUE, allows for a more precise falsification of the model, while the standard evaluation